yulat214/LimeSimulDemo_pr/README.md

 - Go to working directory of any location
 - Make sure the DISPLAY environment variable is set properly

 Misconfiguration of X windows can be a source of trouble.
+By default, it is set to use WSL, and if you can use X windows from the WSL environment, it should work as is.
-The X server must be configured to accept access via tcpip (e.g. xhost +).
+For Linux, the X server must be configured to accept access via tcpip (e.g. xhost +).
 Value of the DISPLAY environment variable should be:
 'IP address of host os':0.0